LeonardHarkins1/n3as_project/README.md

   * Finally try the term for which all three denominators vanish for some values of the integral (Example of numerical integral in mathematica with principal value (epsilon=0))
 * Begin reading chapters 1 and 3 of the dissertation

+### June 18
+NOTE: Can you get samples of the honor thesis proposal?
+* Double check the derivations, we expect the real part of the numerical integral to be equal to the result of the delta diracs.